2023 Best Mathematics & Statistics Schools in the Southeast Region

 While working on their degree, mathematics and statistics majors at Vanderbilt accumulate an average of around $14,677 in student debt.

 The excellent programs at William & Mary helped the school earn the #2 place on this year’s ranking of the best mathematics and statistics schools in the Southeast Region .
-Located in the small suburb of Williamsburg, William & Mary is a public school with a moderately-sized student population.
+Located in the small suburb of Williamsburg, William & Mary is a public college with a medium-sized student population.

 On average, mathematics and statistics graduates from William & Mary take out $14,779 in student loans while working on their degree.

 A rank of #3 on this year’s list means University of Virginia - Main Campus is a great place for mathematics and statistics students.
-Located in the small suburb of Charlottesville, University of Virginia is a public college with a fairly large student population.
+Located in the suburb of Charlottesville, University of Virginia is a public school with a fairly large student population.

 Mathematics & Statistics majors at University of Virginia take out an average of $20,625 in student loans while working on their egree.